Bonus abuse in iGaming: the hidden costs operators ignore

 Unlike traditional rule-based systems, Bonus Guardian’s AI fraud detection approach is built specifically for iGaming operators’ current needs, connecting the dots across player behaviour, device fingerprints, and betting patterns that manual reviews routinely miss.

-Each of the abuse patterns described earlier (multi-accounting, identity spoofing, coordinated collusion rings) has a distinct behavioural signature.
+Each bonus abuse pattern above has a distinct behavioural signature.
 Bonus Guardian’s models are trained to detect exactly these signatures, often at the point of registration, before a single bonus is credited.

 Bonus Guardian helps detect bonus abuse through: